ga-wdi-lessons/devise/readme.md

 Otherwise, show both a link to sign up and sign in.

-> Where should we be directing the "Log Out" link? `rails routes` will be very helpful in answering that question.
+> Where should we be directing the "Sign In" and Log Out" links? `rails routes` will be very helpful in answering that question.

 <details>
   <summary><strong>Solution...</strong></summary>